 I always envied those authors that chose one particular genre and stuck with it.
 My muse would jump from one idea to another, leaving me wondering what genre I actually wrote in and therefore making it difficult to ‘brand’ myself on social media.

 More recently, though, the more I looked into my chosen genres, the more I realised that they all kind of blend in together.
-As I mainly write paranormal/suspense, at least romance can always be included.
-My current work in progress is the ‘novel’ I wrote for NaNoWriMo in 2015, which could be classified as a type of paranormal women’s fiction.
+As I mainly write paranormal, at least romance can always be included.
+My current work in progress is the ‘novel’ I wrote for NaNoWriMo in 2015 and a romantic element plays a major role.
 Yes, it’s a mess, but I am having fun with it and could well be the longest thing I have written so far.

 Recently I read a post from Cait Reynolds on Kristen Lamb’s blog regarding genre, which posed some interesting issues.
 If you haven’t already read it, it’s well worth a look.
 The main takeaway regarding genres is this – pick a genre and stick with it for about three years and keep other genres to a minimum.
 For someone who has had issues with plot bunnies for many years, this became a bit of a wake-up call.

 Writing can be fun, especially if we give our muse free rein, which is great for those of us who write as a hobby or are just starting out.
 The thing is, though, if we are seriously considering publication, we may need to focus on one genre for a while (preferably the one that we get the most pleasure in).
 This allows us time to establish a readership.

 Writing in one genre shouldn’t stop our muse completely; we just need to keep our ideas in different genres on the back burner for a little while before we can take our readers along for the ride.

 Do you agree with sticking with one genre before trying something else?
 Do you struggle to control your plot bunnies?
 Have you published in different genres and how has that worked for you?
 If you write in more than one genre, are they similar genres or completely different?